Scam alert: someone asked for my social security number under the guise of a survey.

 Best practice: call back via the official number listed on the company website/app, check in‑app notices, and never share one‑time codes by phone.
 If you notice recurring issues, use your device and carrier tools (e.g., Verizon, AT&T, T‑Mobile) to block or filter, and add a short factual note here so others benefit from your experience.

-Another scam attempt; the caller pretended to be from tech support and asked for remote access.
+Scam call, they pretended to be tech support and asked for remote access.

 Trending Phone Numbers